Podcastindex-org/podcast-namespace/README.md

 **Formalized** - This tag is frozen and listed in the XMLNS document.
 Any future changes to it's definition must maintain backwards compatibility.

-**Finalized** - The tag is structurally stable and implementation/testing should be considered safe.
-Only language/wording changes should be expected.
+**Finalized** - The tag is structurally stable and implementation testing should be considered safe.
+Any breaking changes will be widely communicated.

 **Open** - The tag/phase is open for discussion and collaboration.